LGBTQIA+ Help With Heart

 Final Thoughts

 If you were married before Obergefell and have children, reviewing and updating your legal documents is vital.
 While marriage equality has improved protections, gaps remain, especially for families formed before these legal changes.
-Consulting with an attorney experienced in LGBTQIA+ family law can help ensure your parental rights are fully recognized and your family’s future is secure.
+Consulting with an attorney experienced in LGBTQIA+ can help ensure your parental rights are fully recognized and your family’s future is secure.

 By taking proactive steps, you not only protect your family but also honor the legacy of advocacy that made marriage equality possible.